BittieTasks/BittieTasks/replit.md

 - **HOMEPAGE STREAMLINED**: Removed "Create Task" button from homepage, kept dashboard access for future authentication integration
 - **SOLO PAGE ENHANCED**: Added 5 BittieTasks platform-funded tasks ($2 each) including Laundry Day, Kitchen Clean-Up, Pilates Session, Grocery Run, and Room Organization
 - **STRIPE INTEGRATION VERIFIED**: Confirmed all subscription endpoints and payment processing working properly with secure API keys
+- **HOMEPAGE REDESIGNED FOR PRE-AUTHENTICATION**: Removed all task category navigation and dashboard buttons from homepage, replaced with generic marketing navigation (About, How It Works, Contact) and "Get Started/Learn More" buttons for future authentication flow

 # System Architecture